argoproj/argo-cd/docs/user-guide/sync-waves.md

 ## How Do I Configure Waves?

-Specify the wave of a resources using the following annotation:
+Specify the wave using the following annotation:

 ```yaml
 metadata: